 Trekking to see golden monkeys is possible throughout the year, but the best time to go is during the drier seasons, from June to August and December to January.
-The trails are easier to navigate at this time, and spending a precious hour with the golden monkeys might be more pleasant when it isn’t raining.
+The trails are easier to navigate during these months, and spending time with the golden monkeys is more enjoyable when it’s not raining.

-However, it’s important to note that the dry seasons also peak in Uganda and Rwanda are also peak seasons for tourism, which means that most desirable lodges are fully booked.
-Even though it’s not difficult to get the golden monkey permit during the peak season, we highly recommend booking your accommodation in advance, especially between June to September.
+However, it’s important to note that the dry seasons in Uganda and Rwanda are also peak seasons for tourism, which means that most desirable lodges are fully booked.
+While obtaining a golden monkey permit during this time is relatively easy, we highly recommend booking your accommodation in advance, particularly between June and September.

 Your packing list to see golden monkeys in the wild should include things to keep you dry, warm, and protected from the jungle and its tinny inhabitants.
 In fact, it’s not different from what you need for gorilla trekking because you’ll be staying and hiking in high-altitude rainforests where it gets chilly and can rain anytime.

 Bring a pair of lightweight waterproof hiking shoes, a jacket and a backpack.
 During the treks, your body should be covered up to protect you from the bugs and prickly thorny branches, so carry a long-sleeved shirt and trousers with pockets to carry your phone.
 If you can wear a cape, bring one to cover your head.

 I don’t have to advise gadget enthusiasts on what to carry, though; you must bring a zoom lens for your camera.
 Golden monkeys can hide in the bamboo forests, and you’ll have to zoom in to catch a good shot.
 If you don’t carry a professional camera, at least bring a pair of binoculars.